 I am able to provide high quality teaching advice specialising in Mathematics, especially transition between KS2 to KS3, student monitoring and tracking and numeracy across the curriculum.

-I have worked at Haybridge for almost three years as an English teacher and as Assistant Director of Sixth Form; I also recently took up a secondment as Assistant Headteacher with responsibility for Teaching and Learning across the school.
+I have worked at Haybridge for three years as an English teacher and as Assistant Director of Sixth Form; for the last two years I have worked on secondment at Haybridge as Assistant Headteacher, first with responsibility for Teaching and Learning across the school, and subsequently as Director of Sixth Form.
 Before Haybridge, I worked at a secondary school in more challenging circumstances, having trained through the Teach First programme.
 Having taught in such varied contexts, I have a solid foundation in classroom and engagement strategies, behaviour for learning techniques, and experience in supporting students in making competitive university applications.
 I understand the necessity of adapting one’s style to suit the needs of individual students and I am keen to help others to develop this skill.

-As part of my Sixth Form role at Haybridge I oversee the provision for Gifted and Talented Sixth Form students, supporting them with study strategies, Oxbridge applications, interview preparation, and skills development.
+As Director of Sixth Form I oversee the recruitment, academic support and progress of Sixth Form students, as well as the provision for Gifted and Talented Sixth Form students, supporting them with study strategies, Oxbridge applications, interview preparation, and skills development.
 I can offer support in enhancing the provision for the most able students across the curriculum as well as within the English classroom.
 Having taught English extensively across all three Secondary Key Stages, I am also keen to share my skills in developing schemes of work in light of the new GCSE and A Level specifications, teaching increased content, and differentiating for the most able students.
 In offering an appropriate level of stretch and challenge I believe that it is vital that we model high expectations ourselves; being constantly ready to extend our perceptions about what students can achieve, and embrace change and challenge.
 I look forward to tailoring my support to the needs of other schools and sharing my deep-rooted enthusiasm and belief that a quality education can change a child’s life irrevocably.

 I am Second in Science at George Salter Academy, in charge of KS5 and I also have some whole-school T&L responsibility.
 I coordinate and deliver sessions which take place on a fortnightly basis.
 These sessions allow staff from all departments to share good practice.
 I am also the lead mentor for all new staff to the school and for any visiting PGCE or ITT students.
 I have strong links with local primary schools and help deliver a variety of outreach sessions throughout the year.